All about premiums

 We’ve taken an approach that is as fair as possible and does not disadvantage members who are already on the common rate.
 Doing it this way means that members who maintain their insurance through to 75 will have paid similar premiums, regardless of the age which they started on common rate.

 Increasing online services

-We’ll continue to invest in online services such as My Southern Cross and the app, so we can encourage policyholders to self-service by claiming online, turning off paper policy information, and more – reducing our operating costs in the long term.
+We’ll continue to invest in online services such as My Southern Cross and the app, so we can encourage policyholders to self-serve by applying for approvals, managing payments, claiming online, receiving paperless communications, and more – reducing our operating costs in the long term.